All Episodes

 And at that point, you know, it would be a looming government shutdown.

-To prevent a potential government shutdown, uh, you have two very key factions of House Republicans have now crafted what is a short-term stopgap measure, what's called the CR continuing resolution that would fund the government through October 31st and give obviously uh both houses of Congress an opportunity to put uh budgets together, which they never seem to get done on time.
+To prevent a potential government shutdown, you have two very key factions of House Republicans have now crafted what is a short-term stopgap measure, which is called the CR continuing resolution, that would fund the government through October 31st and give obviously both houses of Congress an opportunity to put budgets together, which they never seem to get done on time.

-But anyway, the bill has been sponsored by members of the House Freedom Caucus and what's known as the more moderate mainstream uh mainstream caucus.
+But anyway, the bill has been sponsored by members of the House Freedom Caucus and what's known as the more moderate Main Street Caucus.

-The temporary measure would also include border security provisions that have been top uh on of the priority list for conservatives uh during this ongoing spending fight.
+The temporary measure would also include border security provisions that have been top on the priority list for conservatives during this ongoing spending fight.

 Now, whether the CR can pass in the House and the Senate, that remains to be seen.